mathiasverraes/15yearsddd/manuscript/avraham-poupko/essay.md

 ## In summary

-Domain Driven Design has truly revolutionized the way we think and talk about domains, domain problems and the solutions to those problem.
-A critical component in Domain Driven Design is ubiquitous language.
+Domain-Driven Design has truly revolutionized the way we think and talk about domains, domain problems and the solutions to those problem.
+A critical component in Domain-Driven Design is ubiquitous language.
 The power of ubiquitous language is not just in giving a common meaning to words, it is in being aware of and making use of the complexities of language.
 If we understand those complexities, we will be better communicators.
-I believe that a deeper study of the theory of language by Domain Driven Design practitioners will advance Domain Driven Design.
+I believe that a deeper study of the theory of language by Domain-Driven Design practitioners will advance Domain-Driven Design.
 By better understanding how human communication works, we can better communicate.
 Better communication always leads to better design.